mliu7/personal-django-blog/README.rst

 This is the code for Mark Liu's personal blog.
 You are free to use it or modify it however you please.

 Local Installation
 ==================

 This blog is just the glue that holds together several other more powerful django applications.
-You will need to install these other applications for the blog to work.
 I highly recommend using pip and virtualenv for doing so, so you do not run into any conflicts with other python applications you may be running now or in the future.

 I will assume you already have git installed and will not work you through that.
 Next, you need to have pip, and virtualenv installed.
 To do that, simply run::